IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 7b - 8a | Week 6: Future Project - Mechanics of The Idea through your world

+Posts due to Process Site by 14:00 March 17

+0.0  Catch up on previous exercises.
+Especially any from last week that you missed

+0. Post the outcome of the ALL of the in-class exercises with a reflection.
+How can you use this to develop your world?

+1. Iterate and develop your concept map.
+This is a great place to explore the mechanics of your idea through your world.
+Work on a digital platform so that you are not limited by the page's end.
+Explain the relationship between entries.

+2. Gather 4 more resources - 2 for your IDEA & 2 for categories (not your idea).
+Annotate them and add them to your bibliography.
+Look at reputable new sources.
+What is going on today that you could remix strategically into your project??

+3. Develop your Timeline further.

+4. Develop a draft of 3 different Personas.
+These are 3 general people from your world.

 ### Semester Week 6b - 7a | Week 5: Future Project - Define Idea & Develop World Aspects II

 0. Post the outcome of the class exercises.
 These include the questions posed to you and bad ideas from Monday, and the round robin.
 Write a reflection of how this went